 The abundant cushioning of the Mafate 4 midsole makes for a very comfortable trail running shoe.
 Despite its high, bulky appearance, the foot actually sits low, cradled in soft, yet supportive midsole foam.
-The upper hugs the foot securely in soft, yet durable material.
-The improved heel cup, ankle padding, and a seamless upper, add to the total comfort of the shoe.
+The upper hugs the foot securely in the soft, yet durable material.
+The improved heel cup, ankle padding, and a seamless upper add to the total comfort of the shoe.
 Trail runners raved about the maximal cushioning

 was also reported to be better in the Mafate 4 than the Mafate 3.